'Unprecedented' demand for Taylor Swift tour crashes Ticketmaster website | Entertainment

 'Unprecedented' demand for Taylor Swift tour crashes Ticketmaster website

-Millions of Taylor Swift fans swarmed Live Nation's Ticketmaster website on Tuesday to try to score seats for her first tour in five years, causing periodic outages and long online waits that often ended in disappointment.
-The ticket-selling site told fans on Tuesday morning, via a statement on Twitter, that it was experiencing "intermittent issues" that the company was "urgently" working to resolve.

-Millions of Taylor Swift fans swarmed Live Nation's Ticketmaster website on Tuesday to try to score seats for her first tour in five years, causing periodic outages and long online waits that often ended in disappointment.
+Millions of Taylor Swift fans swarmed Live Nation Entertainment Inc's Ticketmaster website on Tuesday seeking seats for her first tour in five years, causing periodic outages and long online waits that often ended in disappointment.

 Swift released her latest album, the pop record "Midnights," in October.
-She has promised hits from albums spanning her career on the "Eras" tour, which is scheduled to start in March 2023 and end in Los Angeles in August 2023.
+She has promised hits from albums spanning her career on the "Eras" tour.
+The U.S. tour is scheduled to start in March and end in August.
 Some buyers already were looking to cash in on the fervor.
 Resale sites such as Stubhub were offering seats on Tuesday afternoon for as much as $18,000 each.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)